gravitational/teleport/rfd/0080-hardware-key-support.md

 `tsh db connect` uses raw RSA private key data to form connections.
 Since this cannot be supported with hardware private keys, users will instead need to use `tsh proxy db` to connect using a local proxy.
 Teleport Connect already uses `tsh proxy db` and will not be affected, but the WebUI may have an additional challenge to support database connections.

+Update: this has been implemented as part of [RFD 90](https://github.com/gravitational/teleport/blob/master/rfd/0090-db-mfa-sessions.md#integrating-with-piv-hardware-private-keys-for-security-improvements).

 #### Kubernetes support

 Kubernetes integration uses raw RSA private [key data to form connections](https://github.com/gravitational/teleport/blob/master/lib/kube/kubeconfig/kubeconfig.go#L164-L167).
 It may be possible to create a [custom auth provider plugin](https://pkg.go.dev/k8s.io/client-go@v0.24.3/tools/clientcmd/api#AuthProviderConfig) and supply it to the kubernetes Auth Info.
 Kubernetes support will be investigated and fixed in a follow up PR after the initial hardware private key implementation.

+Update: this has been implemented as part of [RFD 121](https://github.com/gravitational/teleport/blob/master/rfd/0121-kube-mfa-sessions.md).

+#### Application Access

+Application Access can be supported by expanding the changes outlined in the section above for [Web Sessions](#web-sessions) for App Sessions, which are essentially just a specific type of Web Session.

+Similarly to Web Sessions, App Sessions can be managed entirely by the Proxy and Auth services, with the addition of App services.
+In order to ensure this is the case, the endpoints below will be restricted to require `read` or `list` permissions for `KindWebSession`.
+These permissions will only be granted to the Proxy and App service roles.

+* `rpc GetAppSession`
+* `rpc ListAppSessions`

+Additionally `rpc CreateAppSession` will be updated to return the App Session without secrets.
+Only the Session ID is needed by the user in order to request certificates tied to the App Session with `rpc GenerateUserCerts`.
+The Proxy and App services will still be able to retrieve the secrets with the get/list endpoints above.

+Note: in order to maintain backwards compatibility, `CreateAppSession` will still continue to return secrets for 1-2 major versions (as needed) for App Sessions *without* a `web_session` attestation.

+Once these changes are complete, the Auth service can begin attesting App Sessions with the private key policy `web_session`, allowing users to connect to applications with Hardware Key support protections in place.
+The Auth service will require the user to call `CreateAppSession` with credentials that meet their hardware key policy requirement.

+Note: The Auth service will also attested App Sessions when an attested Web Session is used with an MFA challenge response.
+However, this relies on Per-session MFA being implemented for App Access.
+This will be covered in a separate RFD and implemented alongside these changes.

 #### Agent key support